david-fang0621/lottery-dapp/README.md

 # Lottery DApp
-This contract is managed by Lottery
+This contract is managed by on Ethereum Blockchain

 ### To be used
 - React v18.1.0